clhoultby/c3-last-titain/session_c3e4_no_temp_jobs_available.md

 ## Labour Ward
 Elendar leads us towards the warehouse towards mid day

-Two thugs stood outside warehouse.
+Two thugs stood outside warehouse, Dim and Tim.

 Elendar and Aranris sneak round the warehouse and scout while KPV distracts the guards.
 Elendar peers through a window &  spots a well dressed man and a mechinical construct dog
 - Odeka is in the warehouse